ttaxzn/SorryGame/README.md

 # SorryGame
-The code in this repository is based off the game Sorry!
+The code in this repository is based off the game "Sorry!"

 Enjoy!